All Products

 • Default VPC:

-• The default VPC does not count against the quota of VPCs that you can create.
+• The default VPC does not count against your VPC quota.

 • Default vSwitch:

-• The default vSwitch does not count against the quota of vSwitches that you can create in a VPC.
+• The default vSwitch does not count against the vSwitch quota in a VPC.

-• If the default VPC and vSwitch cannot meet your requirements, you can create your custom VPC and vSwitch.
+• If the default VPC and vSwitch do not meet your requirements, create a custom VPC and vSwitch.
 For more information, see Create and manage a VPC.

 Note

-Make sure that the PolarDB cluster is created in the same virtual private cloud (VPC) as the ECS instance to which you want to connect.
-Otherwise, the cluster and the Elastic Compute Service (ECS) instance cannot communicate over the internal network to achieve optimal performance.
+Make sure the PolarDB cluster is in the same VPC as the ECS instance you want to connect to.
+Otherwise, they cannot communicate over the internal network, which prevents optimal performance.

 High-availability Mode